codesilva/codesilva.github.io/_drafts/rampocalypse-tips-for-saving-memory.md

 return [...acc, { ...item, price: item.unitPrice * 1.1 }];
 ```

-It uses spread syntax—we all love it—but it's unnecessarily creating a new array and a new object on each iteration.
+It uses spread syntax; we all love it, but it's unnecessarily creating a new array and a new object on each iteration.

 Unfortunately, reduce with spread syntax is a very common pattern in React codebases.
 Developers want to avoid mutating state, but they don't realize this pattern can lead to significant memory overhead.